flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 :::

-Some games like 'The Legend of Zelda: A Link to the Past' account for this factor so shapes are explicitly squashed by design, which look correct after being stretched by the TV.
+Some games like 'The Legend of Zelda: A Link to the Past' account for this factor so shapes are explicitly squashed by design, which looks correct after being stretched by the TV.
 This, however, is an exceptional case since the majority of games take no extra measure to account for this factor.

 ### Organising the content